rust-lang-cn/book-cn/src/ch06-01-defining-an-enum.md

 [docs]: ../std/option/enum.Option.html

-In general, in order to use an `Option<T>` value, we want to have code that will handle each variant.
-We want some code that will run only when we have a `Some(T)` value, and this code is allowed to use the inner `T`.
-We want some other code to run if we have a `None` value, and that code doesn’t have a `T` value available.
+In general, in order to use an `Option<T>` value, you want to have code that will handle each variant.
+You want some code that will run only when you have a `Some(T)` value, and this code is allowed to use the inner `T`.
+You want some other code to run if you have a `None` value, and that code doesn’t have a `T` value available.
 The `match` expression is a control flow construct that does just this when used with enums: it will run different code depending on which variant of the enum it has, and that code can use the data inside the matching